 Year-over-year comparisons are also used to show how much a company has grown (or declined) over a 12-month period.
 This simply involves comparing the results of this quarter with the same quarter a year ago.
 This is often used in analysing the holiday quarter (October to December), as the increased sales usually seen at this time can only be fairly analysed relative to the same period the year before.

 One other benchmark that's often used in the restaurant and retail industries is comparable same-store sales.
 This refers to the difference in revenue generated by a company's existing outlets over the quarter compared to a previous quarter.
 It omits sales from new stores in order to gauge the traffic at established stores or outlets.

-Earnings season is undoubtedly one of the most important times for investors to pay attention as it’s when you get to see in actual figures how a business is performing, good or bad.
+Earnings season is an important time for investors because you get to see actual figures on how a business is performing, good or bad.

-It’s also important to pay attention to a company’s quarterly report because of the immediate impact it has on share price.
+A company's quarterly report will likely have an immediate impact on its share price too.
 Following an earnings call, you can usually expect to see instant movement depending on how the company performed.

 The Home of Successful Investing.